 When the corn is cool very carefully peel back the layers of husk and silk.

 Corn lovers, refrain from eating this until we are done.
 I know the temptation is hard.
 Heck, some of us like to eat it raw straight off of the stalk.
 (Speaking for a …let’s call her…a friend…)

 Now, showtime!
 Melt your butter and stir in the freshly chopped basil.
 The longer you let it sit, the stronger the basil flavor will be.

 Adjust the amount of butter and basil to your preference.
 Me?
 I love the basil so bring it on.

 Not only is this an easy recipe, it is also beautiful to serve.
 Full of the fresh flavors of summer, this will be a hit at your next cookout.

 Me?
-I could make an entire meal out of Butter Basil Sweet Corn.
+I could make an entire meal out of Butter Basil Grilled Corn on the Cob

 - 6 ears of fresh sweet corn in the husk